 In compliance with the Bank's Manual on Corporate Governance (MCG), as amended, the Directors and Key Officers regularly attend annual corporate governance seminars.
-The latest of which was conducted by the Institute of Corporate Governance Directors on November 18, 2023.
-The annual continuing training program makes certain that directors and key officers are informed of the developments in business, regulatory environments and digital innovations.
+The latest of which was conducted by the Institute of Corporate Directors on November 18, 2023.
+The annual continuing training program makes certain that directors and key officers are updated on business developments, regulatory environments and digital innovations.
 Matters discussed include cybersecurity governance, risk management, sustainable development goals and valuable framework for setting strategies relevant to banking operations.